lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 #### commander

-This event reports the actual comander.
-See example bellow:
+This event reports the actual commander.
+See example below:

 ``` plantuml
 @startjson